 The sea air had my tummy rumbling often, so our next stop was at the beautiful Barafundel Bay beach, which is only reachable by a good ten minute walk.
 However, a food stop was desperately required and we had a delicious lunch at the Boathouse café, while we watched the learner kayakers and paddle boarders.
 So many courses are on offer in this region, and it really is worth having a look online to see what courses are running and to book up.
 The Boat house café is run by The National Trust, so prices are very reasonable.
 We ate a bowl of creamed sweetcorn soup with a cheese scone and a delicious bowl of traditional Welsh lamb cawl with a huge chunk of fresh bread, and this came to £15 including drinks, which I thought very reasonable.

-I could of happily stayed at this beach for the rest of the day, but Tenby was on the list so we had a quick drive down and parked up.
+I love this beach, it’s nature at its finest and I could of happily stayed at this beach for the rest of the day, but Tenby was on the list so we had a quick drive down and parked up.
 There are two main carparks in Tenby, and parking can be tricky, but park up in either spot and your looking at paying under £5 for the day.

 Tenby Town, is a quant little fishing town but can turn into a party town over the weekend, which is great for the youngsters.
 The small streets are lined with local coffee houses, novelty shops as well as good independent restaurants and pubs offering really good grub.
 In the harbour there is a great fishmongers that sell the freshest of seafood and you will see many a folk walking around with a fresh tub of vinegar swimming cockles.